Adebayomariam/Orion-workforce-Analytics/README.md

 The stakeholders’ objective was to move from raw employee records to meaningful insights that answer key workforce questions.

+### Key Questions Addressed
+- How are employees distributed across departments?
+- Which departments have the highest and lowest average salaries?
+- What is the salary structure of the organization?
+- Which countries have the highest workforce cost?
+- Which employees earn above the company average?
+- Which job roles are high-paying or currently unfilled?

 ## The Process (Methodology)
 ### Tools Used
 MySQL, SQL (JOIN, GROUP BY, CASE, CTE, Subqueries, Aggregate Functions)